abbr/BillEase/README.md

 6. Copy all files under */Invoice Run/bin/Debug* to a server where *Invoice Run* scheduled task will be created.
 The server must have .Net Framework 4 installed.
 7. Manually run *Invoice Run.exe* on the server with URL of the site created in Step 3. above and optional arguments documented in the [Console Application](#console-application) section above.
 The Windows log in account should be a site collection administrator as well as a local server administrator.
 If you run from a desktop version of Windows such as Vista with UAC, you have to run *Invoice Run.exe* from a DOS prompt started with "Run as administrator".
 If the run is successful, you should see new items created in *Charges* list with unique permissions.
 If the run fails, errors are output to both console and Windows event log.
 8. Create a scheduled task to run *Invoice Run.exe* periodically.
 The account used to run the scheduled task should have adequate privilege to modify list items and permissions.
 Make the account a site collection administrator is recommended.
-9. (Developer only) If you want to customize source code of *BillEase* or compile *Invoice Run.exe* from source, replace all occurrences of *https://mycorp.com/Billings* in file *Invoice Run/Service References/BillingSite/Reference.datasvcmap* with the URL of the site created in Step 3, then open file */Service Billing.sln* in Visual Studio 2017.

 ## License